jarvisteach/appJar/docs/mkdocs/docs/pythonWidgets.md

     Not available on TickOptionBoxes.

 ####Get OptionBoxes

 * `.getOptionBox(title)`
     This will return the currently displayed value in an OptionBox.
     Or a dictionary of names, and their boolean value if a TickOptionBox.
     Will return None, if an invalid option is currently selected.

+* `.getAllOptionBoxes()`
+    This will return the contents of all OptionBoxes in the app, as a dictionary.

 ##SpinBox
 ____